kolocash/kolocash-contracts/README.md

 # Kolocash

-The Kolocash ($KOLO) Smart Contract is designed to establish a sovereign digital currency for Africa and its diaspora, ensuring financial independence and economic integration.
-Built on the Polygon blockchain, KOLO incorporates mechanisms to manage liquidity, fund development projects, and enhance financial transparency.
+KOLOCASH (KOLO) is a digital currency launched on the Polygon blockchain, designed to finance infrastructure and projects geared towards Africa, while forming part of a dynamic of open and equitable cooperation on a global scale.

+Much more than a speculative cryptocurrency, KOLOCASH aims to be a genuine lever for sustainable economic development, serving small and medium-sized enterprises, associations, NGOs and any initiative with a strong social impact.

+In a changing world where the major powers are reassessing their priorities, KOLOCASH offers the opportunity to strengthen economic autonomy and foster endogenous development, while participating in a global ecosystem of cooperation.

+The project aims to create an environment where local resources are mobilized to meet the real needs of communities, in the interests of the planet and all its inhabitants.

+## Smart contract

 The contract defines a total supply of 100 billion KOLOs, which is minted at deployment.
-It implements a 4% transaction tax, distributed across different purposes:
+It implements a 3% transaction tax, distributed across different purposes:

 - 1% is allocated to liquidity, ensuring price stability and reducing volatility on decentralized exchanges (DEXs).
 - 1% is burned, gradually reducing the token supply to create scarcity and support long-term value.
 - 1% is allocated to the impact wallet, which funds microfinance, infrastructure, education, and intra-African trade initiatives.
-- 1% is managed through the treasury wallet, supporting ongoing project development.

 To ensure decentralized governance, KOLO implements a DAO-controlled fund management system.
 The contract initially assigns the treasury, liquidity, and impact wallets, but these can only be updated by a designated DAO smart contract.
 This guarantees that future changes in fund allocation will be decided by the KOLO community rather than a centralized entity.